linjiw/linjiw.github.io/content/post/Style-optimization/index.md

 ### Experiments
-1. **Hyper-parameter tuning:** Explored the impact of optimizing style loss at various layers and chose the best one.
-We discovered that the textures generated when optimizing style layers 1 to 5 exhibited the highest similarity with the original image.
-In contrast, the results became increasingly noisy and less visually coherent when the optimization was performed on later layers, such as layers 11 to 15.
-This observation suggests that earlier layers play a more significant role in capturing and reproducing the style features of the original image.
+1. **Hyper-parameter tuning:** We carefully tuned the hyper-parameters to achieve satisfactory results, paying special attention to the normalization of the Gram matrix over feature pixels.
+This normalization influenced the choice of hyper-parameters by a factor of 4-5.
    {{< figure src="./data/synthesis/content_4_style_11-1.png" title="Synthesis, Style Layer [1-5 to 11-15], Top Left (11-15), Bottom Right (1-5)" >}}
-2. **Gram Matrix Implementation:** Explored the impact of optimizing style loss at various layers and chose the best one.
-We discovered that the textures generated when optimizing style layers 1 to 5 exhibited the highest similarity with the original image.
-In contrast, the results became increasingly noisy and less visually coherent when the optimization was performed on later layers, such as layers 11 to 15.
-This observation suggests that earlier layers play a more significant role in capturing and reproducing the style features of the original image.
+2. **Gram Matrix Implementation:** We inserted both content and style loss at certain layers in the neural network, effectively combining them to achieve style transfer.
+This was done using the Gram matrix, which calculates the correlation of two vectors on every dimension, helping to measure the style difference between the two images.
    {{< figure src="./data/synthesis/content_4_style_11-1.png" title="Synthesis, Style Layer [1-5 to 11-15], Top Left (11-15), Bottom Right (1-5)" >}}
-3. **3 by 3 Image Grid:** Explored the impact of optimizing style loss at various layers and chose the best one.
-We discovered that the textures generated when optimizing style layers 1 to 5 exhibited the highest similarity with the original image.
-In contrast, the results became increasingly noisy and less visually coherent when the optimization was performed on later layers, such as layers 11 to 15.
-This observation suggests that earlier layers play a more significant role in capturing and reproducing the style features of the original image.
+3. **3 by 3 Image Grid:** We generated a 3x3 grid of images, showcasing the results of style transfer with two content images mixed with two style images.
+The grid also includes the original content and style images.
    {{< figure src="./data/synthesis/content_4_style_11-1.png" title="Synthesis, Style Layer [1-5 to 11-15], Top Left (11-15), Bottom Right (1-5)" >}}

-4. **Style Transfer on My Favorite Image:** Optimized two random noise input images with content loss and compared their results with the content image.
+4. **Style Transfer on My Favorite Image:** We applied style transfer to some of our favorite images and observed the results.
     {{< figure src="./data/synthesis/style_1.png" title="Frida Kahlo" >}}
    {{< figure src="./data/synthesis/synthesis_content_4_style_1_4.png" title="Synthesis: Frida Kahlo, Style Layer [1-5]" >}}
    {{< figure src="./data/synthesis/style_2.png" title="Picasso" >}}